 This film seeks to heal these wounds and offer hope to our Veterans and their families- by having their Voices expressed and heard, raising awareness to the issues, and hopefully- moving a nation to care.

 Nina M. Gilberti has been a professional artist, illustrator, and photographer for over ten years.
 She received an M.F.A. degree in Film at Temple University where she garnered 11 national and international awards for her short films.
 In addition, she was nominated for an American Cinema Editors award and received a Directing Internship through the Academy of Television Arts and Sciences to study with a director in dramatic, long form television at Warner Brothers Studios in Burbank, California.

 Shortly after relocating from Philadelphia to Los Angeles, she began a career as a film editor working for the “King of B-Movies” Roger Corman.
 She has edited 20 feature films with various production companies including New Line Cinema and Trimark Pictures.
-She is currently working in her seventh season as a film editor on the popular crime drama Criminal Minds for CBS.
+Some of her credits in television include: The Blacklist Redemption, Criminal Minds, Joan of Arcadia, Judging Amy and The Lone Gunmen.
 Nina received an Emmy Award for Outstanding Achievement in Single Camera Editing for the ABC documentary Positive: A Journey Into AIDS.